statelyai/xstate/docs/guides/delays.md

 # Delayed Events and Transitions

-The concept of time and delays in statecharts is declarative - time is an event, just like any other.
-XState abstracts this notion in two ways: delayed transitions and delayed events.
-Under the hood, both work the same way.
+Delays and timeouts can be handled with statecharts.
+To learn more, see the section in our [introduction to statecharts](./introduction-to-state-machines-and-statecharts/index.md#delayed-transitions).

 ## Delayed Transitions

-Transitions can automatically take place after a delay.
+Transitions can be taken automatically after a delay.
 This is represented in a state definition in the `after` property, which maps millisecond delays to their transitions:

 ```js
 const lightDelayMachine = createMachine({